VictorCallejas/GEAC_InnovationTrack/README.md

 I used Python 3.7

-You just need to install the dependencies, also is very recomanable to create a virtual enviroment.
+You just need to install the dependencies, also is very recommendable to create a virtual enviroment.

 1. Create virtual enviroment